History Uncovered: The Mystery of Ida Richardson of Rancho Guajome

 While Edward’s legal name was Steiner, his birth name was Lemen.
 The name of “Lamon” was Edward’s alias, a made up name used after he deserted the Navy.
 Ironically it was one that his offspring carried legally.
 Even his great granddaughter was given the middle name of “Lamon” in order to “carry on the memory of Edward”…only to find out later it was an invented name and not that of Edward’s at all.

-The enigma surrounding Edward’s life, along with its truth and falsehoods is fading away … just as his life faded from the memories of his little daughters.
+The enigma surrounding Edward’s life, along with its truth and falsehoods continues, but he was just a faded or distant memory to the little daughters he deserted.

 Kristi S. Hawthorne, historiesandmysteries.blog “Deserted”, 2020.
 Unauthorized use and/or duplication of this material without express consent and written permission from the author and owner is strictly prohibited.
 Links may be used, provided that full and clear credit is given to the author Kristi S. Hawthorne and historiesandmysteries.blog “Deserted”, with appropriate and specific direction to the original content.